terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    [organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 1. Set up a Google Cloud
    [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
 1. Create Cloud Identity or Google Workspace groups for organization and billing admins.
+   Those groups will be used on the variable `groups.required_groups`:
+   - The **group_org_admins** group should have `roles/resourcemanager.organizationAdmin` role on the Google Cloud organization.
+   - The **group_billing_admins** group should have `roles/billing.admin` role on the Google Cloud organization.
 1. Add the user who will use Terraform to the `group_org_admins` group.
    They must be in this group, or they won't have `roles/resourcemanager.projectCreator` access.